Skip to main content

 About Ebisu no Yasubee

-The confirmed facts support a simple read: Ebisu no Yasubee is a casual, low-priced Tokyo option with late-afternoon and evening hours and 2024 recognition in Tabelog's dumplings category.
+Ebisu no Yasubee is a casual, low-priced Tokyo option with late-afternoon and evening hours and 2024 recognition in Tabelog's dumplings category.
 It opens at 4 PM Monday through Friday and at 3 PM on Saturday and Sunday, closing at 11:30 PM daily.
-Beyond that, specifics such as seat count, counter or terrace layout, reservation policy, founding year, chef, exact dishes, beverages, payment rules should be confirmed directly before visiting.
+For seat count, counter or terrace layout, reservation policy, founding year, chef, current dishes, beverages, payment rules, check directly before visiting.

 How the Price Tier and Hours Shape the Experience

 At JPY 1,000–JPY 1,999, Ebisu no Yasubee sits in a very accessible tier for Tokyo dining.
-The verified schedule points to late-afternoon and evening service rather than lunch: Monday to Friday from 4–11:30 PM, Saturday to Sunday from 3–11:30 PM.
+Service is late-afternoon and evening rather than lunch: Monday to Friday from 4–11:30 PM, Saturday to Sunday from 3–11:30 PM.
 Travelers comparing it with other Tokyo dining rooms, including Oryori Ichiho, Sushiya Ono, Sushi Shinpaku, Masa's Kitchen 47, or Ebisu Kuroiwa, should treat Ebisu no Yasubee as a separate, lower-priced option rather than assume a similar format.

-Because many operational details are not verified in the available data, the safest planning notes are limited: expect a casual dress code, a Tokyo location, a sub-JPY 2,000 price band, no verified lunch hours.
-If reservations, payment methods, dietary accommodations, seating style, or exact menu items matter, confirm those details directly with the venue before going.
+For planning, expect a casual dress code, a Tokyo location, a sub-JPY 2,000 price band, hours that begin in the late afternoon.
+If reservations, payment methods, dietary accommodations, seating style, or exact menu items matter, check those details directly with the venue before going.

 Location